Sasivar/Reverse_Shell_Generator/README.md

 # Reverse Shell Generator

 A modular Bash script that generates reverse shell payloads for multiple languages and environments.
-Designed for penetration testers, red teamers, and CTF enthusiasts who need quick access to customizable shell payloads.
+Designed for beginners getting started with Capture The Flag (CTF) challenges who need quick access to customizable reverse shell payloads.

 ---